-- 1) In-class courses.
+- In-class courses.
 These are courses offered by a learning centre consisting of a series of class sessions at a teaching location of a particular learning centre with the teacher and all students present at that location.
 Generally, class sessions of these courses are held during an intensive period of 4 to 14 days, with pre- and post-class session assignments, or spread with regular intervals over a longer period of time.
-When planning for a course to be taught in in-class sessions; teachers and LCs should plan to not exceed the maximum of 6 hours of sessions per day.
-These courses can have an online or video conference components to guide and assist students with their pre- and post-class session assignments. - 2) Online courses.
+When planning for a course to be taught in in-class sessions; teachers and LCs should plan to not exceed the maximum of 6 hours of sessions per day. - 2) Online courses.
 This is a course delivered through the Internet without any class sessions at a particular location. - 3) Courses that utilize video conferencing.
 In videoconferencing courses, the class sessions happen with the teacher and students being in one or more locations using qualified, synchronous sound and video equipment.
 When planning for a course to be taught in this delivery method; teachers and LCs should plan to not exceed the maximum of 6 hours of sessions per day.
-These courses can have an online component to guide and assist students with their pre- and post-class session assignments. - 4) Hybrid courses.
-These courses may use any of the above methods to deliver specific sessions (in-class sessions, online components, video conferencing sessions).

-- 5) Directed Study.
+These courses can have an online component to guide and assist students with their pre- and post-class session assignments. - Hybrid courses.
+These courses may use any of the above methods to deliver specific sessions (in-class sessions, online components, video conferencing sessions). - 5) Directed Study.
 A directed study is an individualized course offered for a particular student.
-The course plan is directed by a faculty member and involves significant independent study. - 6) Praxis.
+The course plan is directed by a faculty member and involves significant independent study. - Praxis.
 This mode of delivery provides students with real-life work experiences to aid their learning and improve their ministry skills.
 Ministry involvement is integrated into the curriculum to allow students to experience theories in practice.